benyakirten/benyakiredits/README.md

 The theme was written using a WordPress 5.7 installation with PHP 7.3.5 and MySQL version 8.0.16.
 I am not sure about how much future/backwards compatibility there is.
 That said, always make sure your plugins are up to date!

 I wrote most of the comments in a few hours and am too lazy to make them better/more comprehensive.
 That said, if any of the functionality is unclear, let me know so I can explain it.
 There were a handful of CSS features that I used for the first time (such as object fit), and I'm sure there are better ways to write it.

+* CHANGELOG
+3/13/2021: Put single line statements into single line instead of spreading across multiple lines.
+Added some redundancies to help with Bluehost differences between it and local environment.
+Fixed custom field variable reading in template-parts/content-book.php
+3/13/2021-2: Uh, it turns out I forgot to paginate links in the archive pages.
+I completely overlooked it, but it was a quick fix.
+I might have to push a few other small changes in the coming days.